maliknoorhassan/vue-languages-dropdown/README.md

 ```
 as shown in above example.

-You will receive the following data in emit.
+You will receive the following data on language change event.

 | Name |  Description
 |-----|:----------